 A national model of youth development

-The National Urban Squash and Education Association (NUSEA) is the umbrella organization for urban squash, the out of school youth development model that combines the sport of squash with academics, mentoring, community service, and college placement for students from low-income families.
+The Squash and Education Alliance (SEA) is the umbrella organization for urban squash, the out of school youth development model that combines the sport of squash with academics, mentoring, community service, and college placement for students from low-income families.

 The first urban squash and education program was launched in Boston in 1996.
-Today, there are 15 programs accredited by the National Urban Squash and Education Association that together enroll more than 1,500 elementary, middle, high school and college students.
+Today, there are 15 programs accredited by the Squash and Education Alliance that together enroll more than 1,500 elementary, middle, high school and college students.
 Our goal is for Cincinnati to adapt best practices from each and become a top performer.

 StreetSquash, New York